 - k.
-Publication of the Decision for bid award or for cancellation- standard forms B08 and B10. - I. Deadline for Appeals m.
-Contract Signature based on the Article 26 of LPP by RPO, Chief Executive of KEEA, and the Minister for higher values.

-n.
-Supervisory Commission appointed by Chief Executive of KEEA.
-Permanent Manager of the o.
+Publication of the Decision for bid award or for cancellation- standard forms B08 and B10. - I. Deadline for Appeals - m.
+Contract Signature based on the Article 26 of LPP by RPO, CAO, and the Minister for higher values. - n.
+Supervisory Commission appointed by CAO.
+Permanent Manager of the Contracts will be Head of KEEA. - o.
 Payments for works and/or services based on the reports of the Supervisory Commission after the No Objections from the Bank.
-Disbursement according to the contract and authorized by the Chief
+Disbursement according to the contract and authorized by the CAO.